pdiagne/Sporting-Event-Ticket-Price-Optimization-and-Revenue-Simulation/README.md

 and remaining capacity.

 Revenue Projections: Computes total potential revenue based on dynamic ticket prices and remaining inventory.
 The scripts generates various plots for analysis and outputs data-driven pricing recommendations to optimize revenue for sporting events.
-The alternate case consistently results in higher simulated ticket revenue over a 30-day period.
+The Alternate Case (linear programming) consistently results in higher simulated ticket revenue over a 30-day period.